 Illinois Business Owners’ Policy

-A business owners' policy (BOP) is a bundle of coverages that insurance companies offer to small businesses.
+A business owners' policy (BOP) is a bundle of business coverages that insurance companies offer to small businesses.
 A BOP is usually cheaper than purchasing each policy separately.
-A basic BOP will generally include commercial property insurance, general liability insurance, and business interruption insurance.
+A basic business owners policy will generally include commercial property insurance, general liability insurance, and business interruption insurance.

 Business interruption insurance is often required by your lender or property management that you're leasing from.
 How does it work?
 If your business can't operate because of a covered loss (say a fire), this policy covers operational expenses, such as covering payroll for employees, paying your lease paying taxes, and even covering some lost profits.
 It's usually capped at a specific length of time or until your business is up and running again, whichever comes first.